 2. Cut off all ties with your ex.

 This is one of the first steps to healing after a breakup.
 No matter how strong the temptation, distance yourself completely from your ex, both physically and digitally.
 You could start by unfollowing them on social media, deleting their number on your phone, and avoiding places that they frequent.

 3. Take it slow.

 Healing takes time and patience, and there is no set time frame for how long it will take you to get over a breakup.
 Different people process feelings differently and at their own pace.
 Do not put pressure on yourself to heal faster.
 Instead, give yourself a break and let things take their own course.
 Remind yourself that no matter how awful you feel now, you will enjoy your life again.

 4. Revamp your space.

 Spend a day or two tidying up your room.
-You could rearrange furniture, bring in some fresh plants or flowers, paint your room in a different color, etc. And most importantly, declutter your ex’s stuff, such as clothes and toothbrushes, anything that is likely to remind you of them.
+You could rearrange furniture, bring in some fresh plants or flowers, or paint your room in a different color..
+And most important, declutter your ex’s stuff, such as clothes and toothbrushes, anything that is likely to remind you of them.

 5. Talk to a friend.

-Talk to a friend who had gone through a similar experience.
-Listening to their story could give you a new perspective and help you manage your breakup better.
+Talk to a friend who has gone through a similar experience.
+Listening to their story might help shift your perspective and give you hope about the path ahead.
 Also, pouring your heart out to a supportive friend can be therapeutic.

 6. Dial your grandma or favorite aunt.